freeman-dyson/bazhenov-sleep-model/README.md

 cortical cell compartments over time, and lfp txt file with the biophysical LFP trace.

 To plot the raster plot, run plot_raster.py.
-To plot the LFP, run plot_lfp.py (you can change the file that's opened to choose between the averaged voltage trace and the biophysical LFP0.
+To plot the LFP, run plot_lfp.py (you can change the file that's opened to choose between the averaged voltage trace and the biophysical LFP).
 And to generate the spectrogram, run analyze_time_freq.py.
 (you will need to make sure that the file names in all these routines match the name of the data file in question).

 Note that the network starts out in a highly synchronous state, and it is recommended to throw out the first 10 seconds